gxiaokun/scop/README.md

 EXPERIMENT_OUTPUT_DIR/corn_baseline/
 ```

-Evaluation is triggered automatically after SCoP runs.
-The code reports Hits@1 / Hits@10 and also performs evidence-space analysis from constrained outputs.
+Evaluation runs automatically after SCoP finishes.
+The reported metrics include Hits@1 and Hits@10, together with an evidence-space analysis based on the constrained outputs.